nallagondu/production_ed/week1/day2.md

 - **`pages/_document.tsx`**: Custom document for modifying the HTML structure
 - **`pages/index.tsx`**: Your homepage component.
 This is what users see at "/"
 - **`styles/globals.css`**: Global styles including Tailwind CSS imports

+### Clean Up Unnecessary Files

+Since we're using a Python FastAPI backend (not Next.js API routes), let's remove the sample API directory:

+1. In Cursor's file explorer (left sidebar), find the `pages/api` folder
+2. Right-click on the `api` folder
+3. Select **Delete** (or press Delete/Backspace key)
+4. Confirm the deletion when prompted

 ### What is Tailwind CSS?